Does My Dog Really Need a Yearly Vet Visit?

-A. I have to side with your veterinarian on this one.
+Q. My vet won’t refill my dog’s heartworm medication if I don’t bring my dog in at least once a year.
+He says it’s for the good of my dog.
+I say it’s for the good of his bank account.
+Who’s right?A. I have to side with your veterinarian on this one.
 Your vet would be doing your dog a disservice if he prescribed a medication to a pet he never saw.
 Your veterinarian also needs to follow both the law and the guidelines of ethical practice, both of which demand that prescriptions be written only for animals actively under his care — which they cannot be if they’re never in his exam room.

-Annual examinations (or twice-yearly for older pets) are the cornerstone of a good preventive care regimen, and preventive care is where the real savings come in.
-You will truly save money when you can work with your veterinarian to tweak your pet’s care in order to prevent health problems from occurring (changing his diet, for example, to prevent or reverse obesity), or to catch and treat illness before it becomes expensive — and possibly life threatening.
+Prevention Is the Key to Good HealthAnnual examinations (or at least twice-yearly for some pets) are the cornerstone of a good preventive care regimen, and preventive care is critical for your pet’s health.
+You may even save money when you can work with your veterinarian to tweak your pet’s care in order to prevent health problems from occurring (changing his diet, for example, to help prevent or reverse obesity), or to catch and treat illness earlier – hopefully before it can adversely impact your pet’s quality of life.
 The approval of another year’s worth of heartworm medication, as well as a review of all other medications, is part of that process.